userfrosting/learn/01.quick-start/docs.md

 ### IIS

-Please see the recipe [Hosting with IIS](/recipes/hosting-with-iis).
+Please see the section on [Configuring for IIS](/installation/other-situations/iis).

 ## Visit your website